• Art Magazine

 • Minimal maintenance costs thanks to long service life

-LED lights also have excellent color rendering index (CRI) .
-A high CRI value, approaching 100, ensures that colors appear extremely natural.
-This emphasizes the color intensity of artwork and reveals artistic details.
+Furthermore, LED lights have excellent color rendering index (CRI) .
+A high CRI value, reaching almost 100, ensures that colors appear extremely natural.
+This emphasizes the color intensity of the artwork and makes artistic details visible.

 LED lights are usually the best choice for a number of reasons.